 Related Post: What Should I Drink Before Singing?

 As I said, singing is like exercising, and if you exercise for too long, you're going to start feeling pain.
-While it is recommended that your practice singing every day, no one recommends that you sing for hours and hours on end every day.
+At the same time, it is recommended that your practice singing every day; no one recommends that you sing for hours and hours on end every day.

 If you're actively working on growing your musical skill and want to put in several hours at a time, try switching between singing, playing an instrument, studying other singers, and learning music theory to allow your throat and vocal cords to rest.

-Throat losengers and Throat Coat Tea will do you very well if you need some immediate action to fight your sore throat.
+Throat lozenges and Throat Coat Tea will do you very well if you need some immediate action to fight your sore throat.

 Related Post: 6 Best Teas For A Singer's Vocal Health